 (Very) Long Overdue "I've Arrived" Post

-Anyway that was a weird intro.
-When I was waiting to board my flight from New York, I wrote a Facebook status that said “New York, I love you and I’ll miss you terribly but here’s to falling in love with new places!”
-Almost three weeks later, I can say that has definitely happened.
+While I was waiting to board my flight from New York, I wrote a Facebook status that said "New York, I love you and I'll miss you terribly but here's to falling in love with new places!"
+Almost three weeks later, I can say that has indeed happened.

-Upon arrival, my “buddy” greeted me that HdM so kindly arranged.
+Upon arrival, I was greeted by my “buddy” that HdM so kindly arranged.
 She was extremely helpful in helping lug my absurdly heavy suitcases back to my hotel.
-She showed me around a bit of Stuttgart on the first day, then I tried to take a nap to recover from the jet lag (didn’t happen), and then Carolin (my buddy) made me dinner that night.
-She made me homemade spätzle and I couldn’t have asked for anything more comforting on my first night in a foreign country than a homemade meal.
-She also took me out for a drink in the city that night…so it’s safe to say I had a very nice welcome to Stuttgart that helped me feel right at home.
+She showed me around some of Stuttgart on the first day, then I tried to take a nap to recover from the jet lag (didn’t happen), and then Carolin (my buddy) made me dinner that night.
+She made me homemade spätzle and I couldn't have asked for anything more comforting on my first night in a foreign country than a homemade meal.
+She also took me out for a drink in the city that night, so it's safe to say I had a very nice welcome to Stuttgart that helped me feel right at home.

 Orientation has been happening for the past two and a half weeks, filled with administrative tasks in the morning, a 3-hour intensive German course every day, and events to help us get settled.
-The German course is called “intensive” but it’s probably the opposite.
+The German course is called "intensive" but it feels like the opposite.
 The professor walked into the classroom on the first day and started speaking nothing but German.
-Extremely intimidating at first, but has proven to be hilarious and even made a deal with me because I missed the midterm while I was in Dublin on Monday.
-He reminds us of a German/Italian Mr. Bean.
+Extremely intimidating at first, but he's proven to be hilarious and even made a deal with me because I missed the midterm while I was in Dublin on Monday.
+He reminds me of a German/Italian Mr. Bean.

-So then I had to buy the train tickets all over again.
-I set out on my journey from Stansted to the city proper of London via another train and the tube.
+After repurchasing the train + ferry ride, I set out on my journey from Stansted to the city proper of London via another train and the tube.
 I actually liked navigating my way through the tube because I like learning new subway lines and how they all work differently, and then I got on my train to the north of Wales.
-The train ride was going smoothly for about 3 hours, which I passed out on, and then I woke up because I realized that we stopped moving.
+The train ride was going smoothly for about 3 hours, which I passed out on, then woke up because I realized the train was stopped.
 The conductor came on and announced that someone had jumped in front of a train just ahead, meaning we had to backtrack an hour.
 It’s not the train’s fault that someone jumped, but it is their fault that they decided to backtrack so far and we missed the train that was supposed to be held for us.
-Essentially it was just a really long series of unfortunate events, but after crying to the conductor he introduced me to the nicest group of Irish people who adopted me into their group and helped guide the way all the way to Dublin – even so far as to give me a ride through traffic from the ferry port to my hostel.
-These people helped turn my nightmare of a trip into one to remember and pointed out the humor in all of it.
-The Irish man who drank (from what I saw) a small bottle of wine, 3 whiskey and cokes and 2 beers also bought me a drink.
-Can’t be that.

-Alas I arrived and all my misfortunes were forgotten.
-The weekend is better described in pictures, but it was one of the best I’ve ever had.
+Alas, I arrived and all my misfortunes were forgotten over one of the best weekends of my life.
 Between the beers we were able to make a day trip to Kilkenny and Glendalough, which were both absolutely beautiful.
-Also learned that Irish is a language…?
-Maybe I live in a hole (aka US/Canada) but I had no idea Irish is the same thing as Gaelic.
-There was nothing better being reunited with my roommate and 2 friends from Toronto to explore Dublin with.
-Like I said earlier, my grand idea was to fly through London Stansted on my way to and from Dublin, which actually proved to be a grand idea on my way back because everything actually worked out how it was supposed to.
-I was actually able to go into London for a few hours on Tuesday.
-I did a hop on/hop off bus tour because I figured that was the fastest way for me to see as much as I could.
-I saw all the major tourist traps, bought some Belgian chocolates, and ate an amazing fish & chips meal at the Liverpool Street station.
+There was also nothing better than being reunited with 3 of my close friends from Toronto to explore Dublin together.
+As I said earlier, my grand idea was to fly through London Stansted on my way to and from Dublin, which thankfully proved to be a grand idea on my way back because everything actually worked out according to plan.
+I was able to explore London for a few hours with a hop on/hop off bus tour, which I figured was the fastest way for me to see as much as I could.
+I saw all the major tourist traps, bought some Belgian chocolates, and ate the best fish & chips at the Liverpool Street station.

 We started planning Dublin back in November and I was looking forward to it ever since.
-Now there’s Prague the first weekend of April, and Barcelona and Rome the first weekend of May to look forward to.
-I also just want to go every where but I guess actual classes start on Monday (which I actually just chose yesterday and still aren’t finalized l o l ).
-But like I said, the main feeling I know here is excitement and I truly never want to leave.
+Now there's Prague the first weekend of April, and Barcelona and Rome the first weekend of May to look forward to.
+I want to go everywhere but I guess actual classes start on Monday (which I also just chose yesterday).
+The most prominent feeling I've felt here is excitement and I truly never want to leave.